VaibhavSharma273/Coding-Projects/Identifier-Filter/README.md

-# Cxref - A filter for identifiers in a C program
+# IDFilter - A filter for identifiers in a C program

-"Cxref" is a filter that reads a C program from the standard input and writes to the standard output a line of the form:
+"IDFilter" is a filter that reads a C program from the standard input and writes to the standard output a line of the form:

 `<C-identifier>:<line-number>`